 A ground electrode, constructed usually in 316L stainless steel (a material which has demonstrated high resistance to ozone-induced corrosion in the gas phase) serves as the other boundary to the discharge gap.
 This can be accomplished in many ways, but the most frequently employed geometry is that of the cylindrical dielectric (or Siemens type) ozone generator.
 The cylindrical dielectric is more space efficient than other shapes and consequently more economical to manufacture.

-Ozone produced commercially for oxidation reactions always is produced as a gas, from air at concentrations between 1.0 and 2.0 percent by weight, or from oxygen at concentrations greater than 2 percent and up to 8 percent (or greater) by weight.
+Ozone produced commercially for oxidation reactions always is produced as a gas, from air at concentrations between 1.0 and 2.0% by weight, or from oxygen at concentrations greater than 2% and up to 8% (or greater) by weight.
 Since ozone is highly reactive, and has a short half-life, it cannot be stored as a gas and transported.
 Consequently, ozone always is generated on site for immediate use.

 When ozone is applied as a gas for drinking water treatment, it is done primarily because of its oxidative strength.
 This powerful oxidation potential allows ozone to be effective in the reduction or elimination of color, aftertaste and odor.
 More importantly, ozone will effectively destroy bacteria and inactive viruses more rapidly than any other disinfectant chemical.

 Ozone also will oxidize heavy metals.
 Iron and manganese can be reduced to very low, safe levels in water supplies through ozone oxidation.
 This same process is used to liberate organically bound heavy metals, which otherwise are not easily removed.